// ARCHITECTURE / HITL

 HITL vs Human-on-the-Loop

-Choosing between HITL and HOTL is an engineering decision with direct implications for latency, reviewer cost, and system efficiency.
-This is an architectural trade-off, not a philosophical one.
+Choosing between HITL and HOTL is an engineering decision with direct implications for latency, cost, and efficiency.

 AttributeHuman-in-the-Loop (HITL)Human-on-the-Loop (HOTL)Fully Automated